cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 ## Attributes of platforms

-Following are key attributes that affect the success of a platform for cloud-native computing.
-Such a platform should:
+After defining what a platform is and why an organization might want to build one, let's identify some key attributes that affect the success of a platform.

-1. Be designed and continuously improved based on requirements of its users like any product
-1. Manage common capabilities required and used by many application teams
-1. Offer consistent interfaces and experiences - GUIs, APIs, and tools - for requesting, managing and observing capabilities
-1. Include documentation and code templates to ease use of its capabilities.
-   Advanced platforms should offer docs and templates for composed scenarios.
-1. Be self-serviceable - users must be able to request and receive capabilities and compositions independently
-1. Be automatable - users must be able to program requests for capabilities
-1. Encapsulate implementation of capabilities and services while enabling required configuration and observation
-1. Be optional - users should be able to use some platform capabilities but acquire others outside of the platform's offerings

-A platform exists to serve the common requirements of many disparate users \[1,2\] and use cases.
-It serves those requirements through consistent interfaces of several types \[3\], particularly HTTP APIs, Web portals, and command-line tools.
-For example, all platform users require the ability to observe their workloads, so a platform might offer a capability to collect and display logs, metrics and traces from applications.
-It might enable users to request and use that capability via an API and a Web page.
+1. **Platform as a product**.
+A platform exists to serve the requirements of its users and it should be designed and evolved based on those requirements, similar to any other software products.
+Platforms should provide the necessary capabilities to support the most common use cases across product teams, and prioritize those over more specific capabilities that are only used by a single team to maximize the value delivered.
+1. **User experience**.
+A platform should offer its capabilities through consistent interfaces and focus on the user experience.
+Platforms should endeavor to meet their users where they are, which may mean a combination of GUIs, APIs, command-line tools, IDEs, and portals.
+For example, a platform typically offers the capability of deploying an application.
+Developers might consume such a capability via the IDE, testers might use a command-line tool, whereas a product owner might use a GUI-based web portal.

-To be able to use a platform's offerings, users require documentation and examples \[4\].
-So a platform team needs to not only make a capability like observability available, but also publish templates and docs to help users consume it.
-For example, a platform team might publish a reusable workflow for building, testing, deploying and verifying a Web application on Kubernetes.
+1. **Documentation and onboarding**.
+Documentation is a key aspect of a successful software product.
+To be able to use a platform's offerings, users require documentation and examples.
+A platform should be delivered with proper documentation addressing the needs of its users.
+It should also provide tools to accelerate the onboarding of new projects that can help users consume the necessary platform services in a quick and simple way.
-Beyond examples for individual resource types, advanced platforms should group collections of templates and guidance for specific scenarios, a bundle often described as a golden path.

-The capabilities provided by a platform should be available to users on demand
-\[5\] with minimal manual intervention.
-The interfaces discussed above - APIs and web pages - should enable users to get resources they need in a few minutes with at most an approval.
-For example, a web page describing a database management service should include a button to request a database and share a locator and credentials for that database within a few minutes of the request.
+   For example, the platform could offer a reusable supply chain workflow for building, scanning, testing, deploying, and observing a web application on Kubernetes.
+Such a workflow could be offered with an initial project template and documentation, a bundle often described as a _golden path_.
+1. **Self-service**.
+A platform should be self-serviceable.
+Users must be able to request and receive capabilities autonomously and automatically.
+This property is key to allowing a platform team to enable multiple product teams and scale as needed.
+The platform capabilities should be available on demand and with minimal manual intervention via the interfaces described above.
+   For example, it should be possible for a user to request a database and receive its locator and credentials by running a command-line tool or filling out a form on a web portal.

-One of the purposes of a platform is to reduce cognitive load on product teams, so services offered by the platform should not need to be operated by consumers;
+1. **Reduced cognitive load for users**.
+An essential goal of a platform is to reduce the cognitive load on product teams.
+A platform should encapsulate implementation details and hide any complexity that might arise from its architecture.
+For example, a platform might delegate certain services to a cloud provider, but users should not be exposed to such details.
+   At the same time, the platform should allow users to configure and observe certain services as needed.
+Users must not be responsible for operating the services offered by the platform.
-either the platform provider or its delegates, such as a cloud service, should handle those operations, hiding complexity \[7\] from users.
-For example, users may often require a message queue, but shouldn't have to manage a message broker.
+   For example, users may often require a database, but they shouldn't have to manage the database server.

-Platforms are intended to make product development more efficient, so it's important they not be an impediment \[8\] when the most efficient path is to not use the platform's offerings.
-Platforms should enable product teams to provide and manage their own capabilities when necessary.
-For example, if a platform team doesn't provide a graph database and it's required for a product, it should be possible for that product team to provision and operate a graph database themselves.
+1. **Optional and composable**.
+Platforms are intended to make product development more efficient, so they must not be an impediment.
+A platform should be composable and enable product teams to use only parts of its offerings.
+It should also enable product teams to provide and manage their own capabilities outside of the platform's offerings when necessary.
+For example, if a platform doesn't provide a graph database and it's required for a product, it should be possible for the product team to provision and operate a graph database themselves.
+1. **Secure by default**.
+A platform should be secure by default and offer capabilities to ensure compliance and validation based on rules and standards defined by the organization.

 ## Attributes of platform teams